Music + Technology

 Background

-I spent nearly a decade performing in New York and Los Angeles, playing Birdland, Dizzy's Club Lincoln Center, Broadway national tours, and venues across the U.S., Europe, and Japan.
-Selected credits include a double Grammy-nominated recording with Patrick Williams and performing with Foo Fighters at the Grammy Awards.
+I spent nearly a decade performing in New York and Los Angeles, with work including Broadway national tours, a double Grammy-nominated recording with Hollywood film composer Patrick Williams, and performing with Foo Fighters at the Grammy Awards.

-TechTet is a live performance project built on custom technology — the name is a play on jazz ensemble naming conventions (quartet, quintet, and so on).
-The roots are in jazz: improvisation, live interaction between musicians, strong harmonic character.
-The technology was built around those same qualities.
+TechTet is a live performance project — the name is a play on jazz ensemble naming conventions (quartet, quintet, and so on).
+The roots are in improvisation, live interaction between musicians, strong harmonic character.
+The project explores technology as a way to deepen live human musicianship rather than replace it.

 Performed as a solo system and as an ensemble.
 Hymnus is the current ensemble work, composed for 5-piece.
 Recent performances at Crystal Bridges Museum of American Art and The Momentary.
 Covered by KUAF (NPR affiliate) and University of Arkansas News.
 Grant recipient, CACHE Create Exchange Fund.